Spital Clinic Icon Logo - Private GP in City of London.

 open 7 days/week

-5* rated
+5* rated Specialists

-Self Referral
+Easy Self Referral

 Frequently Asked Questions

-You have a question?
+You have a question about Polyps?
 We have an answer.

-Are polyps cancerous?
+Are Polyps cancerous?

 The vast majority of polyps are benign (non-cancerous).
 However, in rare cases, endometrial polyps can contain cancerous cells or develop into cancer over time.
 The risk of malignancy is higher in postmenopausal women and those with certain risk factors, such as obesity or a history of tamoxifen use.
 When polyps are removed, they are typically sent for laboratory analysis to confirm that they are benign and to rule out the presence of cancerous cells.

-Can polyps grow back after removal?
+Can Polyps grow back after removal?

-Can polyps affect fertility?
+Can Polyps affect fertility?

 In some cases, polyps can contribute to fertility issues, particularly if they are large or located in a position that obstructs the cervix or uterine cavity.
 Polyps may interfere with the implantation of a fertilised egg or disrupt the normal development of the endometrial lining, which is essential for supporting a pregnancy.
 Removing polyps, especially prior to fertility treatments such as in vitro fertilisation (IVF), can improve the chances of successful conception and pregnancy.
 Women with a history of polyps who are trying to conceive should consult with a fertility specialist to discuss their individual needs and treatment options.

-What is the difference between polyps and fibroids?
+What is the difference between Polyps and fibroids?

 Untreated fibroids can lead to worsening symptoms and complications over time.
 It is important for individuals with fibroids to have regular follow-ups with their healthcare provider to monitor the condition and discuss appropriate treatment options if necessary.

-What is the difference between polyps and fibroids?
+What is the difference between Polyps and fibroids?

 Polyps and fibroids are both abnormal growths that can develop in the female reproductive system, but they have distinct characteristics and origins.
 Here are the main differences between polyps and fibroids: